dannys42/SampleFeediOS/README.md

 In addition, when a wall or post is added, those trigger an additional sync event.

+## Getting Started

+Before building, edit Constants.swift and set the URL of your production server.

 ## TODO

 - Delete walls/posts